openpnp/openpnp/FAQ.md

 ## How do I let OpenPnP help me?

 Check out the [[Issues and Solutions]] system.
 It can often diagnose issues and sometimes even suggest solutions.
-Issue are also most of the times linked to the relevant pages in this Wiki.
+Issues are also most of the times linked to the relevant pages in this Wiki.

 ## How do I get help?